ejp-rd-vp/vp-api-specs/README.md

 [Informational Endpoints](#info-endpoints) are simple GET requests without needing a request body, and respond with information relavant to this Beacon Specification.
 These are: /info, /configuration, /entry_types, /filtering_terms and /map.
 A special /service-info endpoint (also a GET request), responds with metadata relevant to this Beacon using the [GA4GH ServiceInfo format](https://github.com/ga4gh-discovery/ga4gh-service-info/).

 [Query Endpoints](#query-endpoints) require the requester to provide a JSON body and send request using the POST method.
+This document defines two query endpoints to query resources using filters - [/individuals](#individuals) & [/catalogs](#catalogs).

 <hr>